Disney’s California Adventure – Part III: The Unusual Undoing of Imagineering’s Billion Dollar Californian Reimagining

 Image: Disney / Marvel

-But quite clearly, the central Avengers base camp was an ornate entry portal to a ride that didn’t exist.
-Actually, during the announcement of Avengers Campus in 2019, Chapek had explicitly shown a “before” and “after” piece of concept art, the latter adding a massive white showbuilding emblazoned with the Avengers’ “A” logo looming beyond the glass headquarters.
+But quite clearly, the central Avengers headquarters was an ornate entry portal to a ride that didn’t exist.
+Actually, during the announcement of Avengers Campus in 2019, Chapek had explicitly shown a “before” and “after” piece of concept art, the latter (above) adding a massive white showbuilding emblazoned with the Avengers’ “A” logo looming beyond the glass headquarters.
 The ride that would eventually take place there – like the Avengers films – would serve as a mega crossover event and a blockbuster headliner for the land.
-But, Chapek said, it would arrive in a “Phase II” expansion in an unknowable future year.
+But, Chapek said, it would arrive in a “Phase II” expansion… someday.

 What we know of this unnamed Avengers ride suggests that it would serve as a next-generation “U-Ticket” counterpart to Star Wars: Rise of the Resistance at Disneyland.
 Guests would apparently board the Avengers’ Quinjet (seen parked on the building’s roof) and set off to the African nation of Wakanda, joining the heroes in an all-out battle against a cosmic enemy.